vvEverett/Tello_formation_and_visual_control/README.md

 ![Image of Tello UI](https://github.com/snakehaihai/Tello_formation_and_visual_control/blob/master/Images/tello_use_case_part_II.png)

-# Mode 1: App based control ( System verfication and activation )
+# Mode 1: App based control ( system verfication and activation )

 This is what the tello suppose to do.
 Run this first if you have a brand new tello or you cant control the tello by its sdk.
 If you encounter any problem, make sure in this mode you can control it.
 If in this mode, you still can not control, then likely you had a hardware issue.